sonasapps/virtualbackgrounds/_pages/getfeatured.md

 1. A dedicated section in the app that features your work
 2. An Artist Profile page that contains your bio and links to your website, social links, etc

-If you’d be interested in getting your art featured in the app, feel free to drop me a note!
+If you’d be interested in getting your art featured in the app, just drop me a note!

 ## About Virtual Backgrounds App
 - Features a finite selection of hand-picked backgrounds specifically chosen for leveling up your next video conference